7 Foolproof Ways to Embrace Your Creative Side at Work

 If most of your friends all grew up in the same town, went to the same college, or work at the same company, make an effort to expand your social circle.
 Everybody experiences the world differently, and people from other cultures, generations, and backgrounds can help you see life from a new perspective.
 Listen to what they have to say.

-p.s. this is how you rapidly increase the creative and career opportunities that present themselves to you!
+P.S.: This is how you rapidly increase your creative side and before you know it, career opportunities will present themselves to you!

 Make self-care an actual Priority with a capital P.